 Leslie danced with Columbia City Ballet (Ann Brodie), the Los Angeles Ballet (John Clifford), the Chicago Lyric Opera Ballet (Maria Tallchief), and the Richmond Ballet (Stoner Winslett).
 She danced featured roles in The Nutcracker, Swan Lake, Sleeping Beauty, Giselle, Cinderella, Copélia, Don Quixote, La Sylphide, Les Sylphides, Paquita, Divertimento # 15, Allegro Brilliante, Concerto Barocco, Handel Celebration, Aubade, and The Green Table.

 Outside of CBA, Miss Mari is a full-time, National Board Certified Teacher with Chicago Public Schools at Sauganash Elementary School.
-She obtained her undergraduate degree in Elementary Education at DePaul University as well as her Masters degree in Curriculum and Instruction with a concentration in Digital Teaching and Learning at the American College of Education.
-Miss Mari has also worked and lived with children with exceptional needs for several summers at Camp Starfish in Rindge, New Hampshire.
+She obtained her undergraduate degree in Elementary Education with an endorsement in English Language Arts from DePaul University as well as her Masters degree in Curriculum and Instruction with a concentration in Digital Teaching and Learning from the American College of Education.
+Later, Miss Mari obtained her endorsement in English as a Second Language from the University of St.Francis.
+Additionally, Miss Mari worked and lived with children with exceptional needs for several summers at Camp Starfish in Rindge, New Hampshire.